 The early internet era was an exciting, if chaotic time.

-Around the turn of the millennium, Google was already a major force as a search engine, even if it didn’t hold the de facto ‘King of Search Engines’ title which it does in 2018.
+Around the turn of the millennium, Google was already a major force as a search engine, even if it didn’t hold the de facto ‘King of Search Engines’ title which it does now.

-Search engine optimization was in full swing, but some of the methods being used to bump up Google rankings were very different from those used in the modern day.
+Search engine optimisation was in full swing, but some of the methods being used to bump up Google rankings were very different from those used in the modern day.

-You might remember the ‘keyword stuffing’ which used to take place in an effort to make a page rank for a certain search term.
+You might remember the ‘keyword stuffing’ which used to take place in an effort to make a page rank for a specific search term.

-And when it came to link building, the techniques used would certainly be viewed as questionable today.
+And when it came to link building, the techniques used would undoubtedly be viewed as questionable today.

 Among the ‘blackhat’ strategies was acquiring a large number of cheap domains, and then using them exclusively for the ‘plastering’ of links, in order to improve the SEO of a certain website.